 A Mailchimp store helps you sell products directly from your website.
 It has all the tools you need to bring your business online and start making sales, including a storefront and payment processing powered by Stripe.

 In this article, you'll learn how stores work in Mailchimp, and how you can use them to sell products online.

 Things to know

 - This feature requires Stripe to process payments.
 To help you get started, take a moment to learn how to Connect or Disconnect Stripe.

 - When you create your store, we'll make a homepage for your website if you don't already have one in Mailchimp.
 We recommend that you design your website homepage before publishing your store for the first time.

-- At this time, Mailchimp stores are available only to users based in the United States or the United Kingdom making domestic sales and shipments.
+- At this time, Mailchimp stores are available only to users with businesses based in the United States or the United Kingdom making domestic sales and shipments.